Heat rash is uncomfortable, but usually harmless. It usually gets better on its own after a few days.

 Sweat glands get blocked and the trapped sweat leads to a rash developing a few days later.

-Babies often get it because they cannot control their temperature as well as adults and children can.
+Babies often get heat rash because they cannot control their temperature as well as adults and children can.

 Page last reviewed: 15 February 2021